-On March 31, 2009, the Corporation entered into an agreement with BAM to provide a US\$80.0 million foreign exchange facility to the Corporation.
-This facility is subject to a fee of 0.1% of the notional amount per annum, and was used in 2011.
+On March 31, 2009, we entered into an agreement with BAM to provide a US\$80.0 million foreign exchange facility to us.
+This facility is subject to a fee of 0.1% of the notional amount per annum, and was used in 2012.

-The Corporation has certain arrangements with entities related to BAM to acquire and sell logs, lease certain facilities, provide access to roads and other areas, and acquire services including insurance, all in the normal course and at market rates or at cost.
-During the year ended December 31, 2011, the Corporation incurred costs of \$18.2 million and charged entities related to BAM \$5.4 million in connection with these arrangements.
+We have certain arrangements with entities related to BAM to acquire and sell logs, lease certain facilities, provide access to roads and other areas, and acquire services including insurance, all in the normal course and at market rates or at cost.
+During the year ended December 31, 2012, we incurred costs of \$18.0 million and charged entities related to BAM \$7.9 million in connection with these arrangements.